 **Disclosure: This post contains links.
 Some are affiliate, some are not.
 If you make a purchase through them, I may earn a small commission.
 I link these companies and their products because of their quality and not because of the commission I may or may not receive.

-To make a memory box, all you need is a large filing box and file folders (side note: I linked a 4 pack of boxes for reference, but Walmart or Staples have better prices, plus there are tons of options to get the look you’d like).
+To make a memory box for storing school papers, all you need is a large filing box and file folders (side note: I linked a 4 pack of boxes for reference, but Walmart or Staples have better prices, plus there are tons of options to get the look you’d like).

 While it may tempt you to purchase a small filing box, resist the urge—purchase one that’s at least 18” long.
 By the time your child gets through her first year of preschool, you’ll thank me.